 Welcome

-The Vermont Grape & Wine Council promotes grape & fruit growing and winemaking in Vermont in order to diversify our agricultural base, increase wine-related tourism, and create employment at all levels.
+The Vermont Grape & Wine Council is a cooperative organization of wine producers deeply connected to our Vermont landscape.
+The VGWC promotes and supports grape & fruit growing and winemaking grounded in a mission to diversify and develop our agricultural roots and increase Vermont wine-related tourism, education and culture.

-Vermont is home to a small but growing wine industry.
-Up and coming grape varieties such as Marquette, Frontenac, and La Crescent thrive in Vermont, and make delicious and award-winning wines.
-Our region is also rich with beekeepers and apple & fruit growers, and our meads, ciders, and fruit wines reflect the wonderful flavors of our state.
+Vermont is home to a small but growing wine region.
+Regional grape varieties such as Marquette, Frontenac, and La Crescent thrive here, and make delicious and world-class wines.
+Our region is also rich with beekeepers and apple & other fruit growers.
+Our wines, meads, and ciders reflect the food culture, the geology and geography, the agriculture and landscape of our state.

 Spring Grapevine Bud In a few more months this little bunch will have turned into a luscious cluster of wine grapes.
 Beautiful, isn't it?
 Photo Credit: Jennifer Langille